Student Loan News

 Continue to watch for more improvements to PSLF and IDR over the coming months.

 In October 2021, the Department of Education announced new improvements to the Public Service Loan Forgiveness program to restore the promise of PSLF.

 The Dep’t of Ed is calling the new improvement a “Limited Waiver Opportunity.”
 Made under the Department’s executive authority during an emergency, the waiver will be in place until October 31, 2022.
 The waiver will allow borrowers to receive PSLF credit for all payments made while working full-time for a PSLF-qualifying employer, regardless of federal loan type or payment plan.
 This includes loan types and repayment plans that were previously not eligible for PSLF, and payments that were late or not made in the full amount due.

 The waiver alone will benefit over 550,000 borrowers.
-As of November 23, already 30,000 borrowers have received PSLF under the new waiver, discharging over $5.6 billion in student debt.
+As of February 28, 2022, already over 80,000 borrowers have received PSLF under the new waiver, discharging over $5.6 billion in student debt.
 Around 60% of borrowers who submit PSLF Forms have ineligible FFEL loans–this waiver will help those borrowers become eligible.

 FedLoan Servicing, Granite State Management & Resources, and Navient recently announced they will not renew their contracts with the Department of Education.
 If your loans are managed by one of these servicers, they will be transferred to a different servicer by the end of the year.

 If your servicer is FedLoan Servicing, your loans will be transferred to MOHELA.
 If your servicer is GSMR, your loans will be transferred to Edfinancial.
 And if your servicer is Navient, your loans will be transferred to Maximus / Aidvantage.